Rajendraladkat1919/MediaWikiOnEKS/README.md

     Note:
     Above command will install the media wiki on your eks cluster and you need to perform all the task in order to make it up and running.
     It will create LoadBalancer service in aws and using the url you will be able to access the Meidawiki.
-    All the username and passowrd need to configure along with host and secret.
+    All the username and passowrd need to configure along with host and secrets, pv, pvc with dynamic provision.

 # Destroy release and EKS cluster.